 Secondary Generalized Hyperhidrosis

-Secondary generalized hyperhidrosis is usually characterized by sweating that occurs all over the body due to a causative agent.
-It usually begins suddenly during adulthood, as opposed to primary focal hyperhidrosis, which typically develops in adolescents.
-Sweating can occur on the face as a result of secondary hyperhidrosis, but if it is the cause of sweating a person with it would usually also experience sweating on other parts of the body as well.
-It is important to seek medical attention if you suspect that you might have secondary hyperhidrosis because it is caused by an underlying factor.
+An excessive sweating face and head can also be caused by another type of hyperhidrosis called secondary generalized hyperhidrosis.
+It is usually characterized by sweating that occurs all over the body due to an underlying condition.
+This means that if you have secondary hyperhidrosis, there is another health condition or medication that is causing your excessive sweating.
+Secondary hyperhidrosis usually begins suddenly during adulthood, as opposed to primary focal hyperhidrosis, which typically develops during adolescence.
+You can experience excessive facial and head sweating from secondary hyperhidrosis, but if you have this condition you will most likely also experience excessive sweating on other parts of your body at the same time.
+It is important to seek medical attention if you think you have secondary hyperhidrosis (and don’t know the cause), because it can be the result of an underlying factor.
 There are certain diseases and conditions that cause secondary hyperhidrosis, which range from benign to more serious.
-Medications can also cause secondary hyperhidrosis as a side effect.
+There are also manymedications that can also cause secondary hyperhidrosis as a side effect.
+If you think you have secondary hyperhidrosis, don’t panic, but please talk to your doctor so you can get more information and take control of your sweat.

 Gustatory Sweating (Frey’s Syndrome)

+Most people will never have to deal with this condition, but it can be a surprising cause of an excessively sweating face.
 Unlike primary focal hyperhidrosis and secondary generalized hyperhidrosis, gustatory sweating is quite uncommon.
-Gustatory sweating is when sweating and flushing of the face occur when someone is eating.
-It can even occur as a result of someone thinking about food.
-It is most often caused by an injury to the parotid gland and its associated nerves which are located near the sides of the face.
+Gustatory sweating is when you experience excessive sweating and flushing on your face when you’re eating.
+It can even happen as a result of someone thinking about food!
+It is most often caused by an injury to the parotid gland and its associated nerves.
+This little known gland is located near the sides of the face and can be affected by an injury to those areas.
 After an injury those nerves struggle to regrow in the proper place and communication signals are affected.
-Essentially, the body responds inappropriately to stimuli after after an injury or disease damages the nerves.
+Essentially, the body responds inappropriately to stimuli after an injury or disease damages the nerves.
+It is unlikely that gustatory sweating is the cause of your sweating woes, but if these symptoms sound familiar you should check with your doctor and find out.

-Regardless of which type of hyperhidrosis is causing you to struggle with excessive facial sweating anxiety often makes it worse.
-Symptoms tend to be worst during times of high stress.
-Luckily, there are effective ways to reduce and stop facial sweating so that it doesn’t have as big of an impact on your quality of life.
+Regardless of which type of hyperhidrosis is causing you to struggle with excessive facial and head sweating, remember you are not alone!
+We are here for you.
+Thankfully, there are effective ways to reduce and stop facial sweating so that it doesn’t have as big of an impact on your quality of life.